Strapping Young Lad: Heavy as a Really Heavy Thing and City (1994–1998)

 of demos that were remixed".
 When Century Media advertised the reissue of Heavy as a Really Heavy Thing as the "rebirth of a genre-defying classic", Townsend called it "record company bullshit".

 Townsend recruited a permanent line-up for the second album: Jed Simon on guitar, Byron Stroud on bass, and Gene Hoglan on drums.
 City was released on February 11, 1997, and received highly favorable critical reception.
 Kerrang! praised the album for its heaviness, claiming it sounded like "sticking your head into the jet nozzle of a Stealth Bomber", while Metal Hammer ranked it No. 13 on its "Top 20 Albums of 1997" list.
 The album soon gained a cult following and a loyal fan base for the band.
 City is considered to be the band's best effort by a large number of fans and critics alike.
 In 2002, the album was No. 45 on Revolver magazine's "69 Greatest Metal Albums of All Time" list, and also appeared on their "Must Have Metal Albums" list in 2005.
 It also appeared on the "100 Most Important Albums of the Nineties" list conducted by Terrorizer.
 Townsend himself stated City "is the real Strapping record.
 That's the ultimate one out of all of them".

 The band embarked on a world tour in 1997 to promote the album, which included dates in Europe, the US and Australia.

+In the spring of 1997, guitarist and singer Chris Valagao Mina joined Strapping Young Lad to play on the Full international and European tours.

 On May 30, 1998, they performed at the Dynamo Open Air festival in Eindhoven, Netherlands, then continued touring the next month in Europe.
 In June 1998, the group released No Sleep 'till Bedtime, a live album containing songs performed at a 1997 performance at the HiFi Bar and Ballroom in Melbourne, Australia.
 Century Media was not initially interested in releasing a live record, but impressed with Townsend's production, the label agreed to release it.
 The band closed the year playing a few more dates in Japan and Australia.